ShouryaGit023/Data-Structure/Trees/trees.md

 p1: print left part (exvluding leaf node) <br>
 p2: print all the leaf nodes <br>
 p3: print the right part(excluding leaf node + in reverse)

+## there were some other view question refer to docs
+### 8. Left View of Tree
+Algo: <br>
+Print the first node at each level